compose-x/compose-x-labs/kafka/confluent-kafka-connect/README.rst

 .. code-block:: yaml

+    services:
+      connect:
         x-network:
-      UseCloudmap: True
+          x-cloudmap: PrivateNamespace
           Ingress:
             Myself: True

+    x-cloudmap:
+      PrivateNamespace:
+        Name: kafka.internal

-This will allow ingress from the connect nodes to talk to each other.
+This will allow ingress from the connect nodes to talk to each other, and register `connect.kafka.internal` in a new AWS CloudMap private namespace.

 .. tip::